-- a) Hindi sections should be included in the house magazines published by banks.
-The Hindi section in the house journals of the banks should precede the English one. - b) Banks should ensure not only to increase the number of pages in Hindi sections in the house journals/publications but also to ensure that they precede English sections. - c) More and more material on banking subjects may be included and the articles etc. should be presented in more fluid language to increase the acceptability and readership.
+- a) A Hindi section should be included in the house magazines published by banks.
+The Hindi section in the house journals of the banks should precede the English section. - b) Banks should ensure not only to increase the number of pages in Hindi section of their house journals/publications but also to ensure that this section precede English section. - c) Material on banking subjects may be increased progressively and the language used in the articles etc. should be more lucid to enhance acceptability and readership.